HiHappyGarden/parser-rs/README.md

-# Parser-RS
+# AT-Parser-RS

 A lightweight, `no_std` AT command parser library for embedded Rust applications.

 ## Overview

-Parser-RS provides a flexible framework for implementing AT command interfaces in embedded systems.
+AT-Parser-RS provides a flexible framework for implementing AT command interfaces in embedded systems.
 It supports the standard AT command syntax including execution, query, test, and set operations.

 ## Features